RoboDesignLab/HOPPY-Project/README.md

 ## Simulator
 ---------

-The MATLAB-based dynamic simulator code is included in folder "Simulator_MATLAB".
-Instructions for using the simulator are included within the folder.
+### Requirement
+MATLAB and MATLAB optimization toolbox

+### Installation
+There is no need to install external packages.

+### Usage
+Navigate to the folder "Simulator_MATLAB" and set the working directory of MATLAB to be this directory.
 To start the simulation, run the file
 ```
 ...\Simulator_MATLAB\MAIN.m
 ```